Gas futures have spiked 15% since Harvey, prices going up at the pump are likely to follow

 Still, Harvey has dealt a serious blow to refineries, ports and production in the U.S. Gulf Coast, which is the nation's key energy hub.
 The refinery interruptions have worsened as Harvey moved east on Wednesday, slamming into the Louisiana coast near the Texas border.

-Fourteen Gulf Coast refineries have been shut down or are in the process of shutting, while several others are operating at reduced rates, according to S&P Global Platts.
-These total and partial shutdowns have wiped out at least 3.9 million barrels of refining capacity, Platts estimates.
+Thirteen Gulf Coast refineries have been shut down or are in the process of shutting, while several others are operating at reduced rates, according to the most recent information from S&P Global Platts.
+These total and partial shutdowns have wiped out about 4 million barrels of refining capacity, Platts estimates.

 In other words, Harvey has disrupted about one-fifth of the country's total refining capability.